PanoramaEngine/Deterministic-Analytical-Engine-for-financial-observation-workflow/README.md

 # Panorama Engine
+Deterministic analytical execution kernel for auditable financial research and decision processes.

-A deterministic analytical execution architecture designed to make complex analytical decisions structurally reproducible and auditable.
+Panorama Engine is a deterministic analytical execution kernel designed to make complex analytical processes structurally reproducible and auditable.

+The system operates as a governed analytical runtime in which each analytical cycle executes within a sealed deterministic structure and produces a verifiable execution artifact.

 Panorama Engine is designed for analytical environments involving **financial market observation and decision processes**, where analytical results must remain formally reconstructible, technically verifiable and defensible over time.